benchmark-urbanism/yapper/README.md

 ## Development

-`yapper` uses a `pyprojct.toml` file to specify project dependencies and scripts related to project development and publishing.
+`yapper` uses a `pyproject.toml` file to specify project dependencies and scripts related to project development and publishing.

 See `pyproject.toml` for available scripts.